drhasanalmirza-blip/Littrco/replit.md

 ## Overview

 LITTR.co is a modern recycling company website focused on disposable vapes and lithium-ion battery recovery.
-The platform serves the Rochester, NY area, offering free drop-off locations for consumers and bin programs for businesses.
-The application features a minimalist black/white design aesthetic with form submissions for business bin requests, contact inquiries, and volunteer applications.
+The platform serves upstate New York (Buffalo, Rochester, Syracuse), offering free drop-off locations for consumers and bin programs for businesses.
+The application features a modern visual design with form submissions for business bin requests, contact inquiries, and volunteer applications.
+Automated email notifications are sent via Resend for all form submissions.

 ## User Preferences